redhat-nfvpe/rhel-local-mirrors/README.md

 * rhn_subscription_password
 * rhn_subscription_pool_id

-Also the following vars are set by default:
-* subscribe_rhn: by default set to true, change if you want to skip the subscription step
-* rhn_repos: list, by default set to the OSP10 repos.
-Please update it if you want to allow more repos
+Subscription to the RHN system is enabled by default.
+If you want to disable it, you can set to False the `subscribe_rhn` var.

 If you need to limit the playbook to subscribe to your system, please run the playbook with:
 * --tags rhel_register